shadowezz/Productiv/docs/DeveloperGuide.md

 DateTime can be used to compare with DateTime fields:
 * Enables deliverables to be sorted based on which meeting starts earlier.
 * DateTime can be used to identify clashes if there are any clashes between meetings.

+#### Design consideration:
+* **Alternative 1 (current choice):** Throws error when invalid range is given for dates
+  * E.g `29-02-2019` or `31-11-2020`.
+  * Pros: Notifies user he has made a mistake.
+  * Cons: Costs time to re-type the entire command.

+  * **Alternative 2:** Individual command knows how to resolve overflow of dates.
+    * E.g `29-02-2019` will be resolved automatically to `28-02-2019` the `MAX number of days of the month`.
+    * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+    * Cons: We must ensure that the implementation of each individual command are correct.

 --------------------------------------------------------------------------------------------------------------------